 Welcome to the Student Organizations website for California State University San Marcos.
-Students can choose to get involved with approximately 100 recognized student organizations - or start their own!
+Students can choose to get involved with more than 100 recognized student organizations - or start their own!
 As a result of getting involved, Student Organization leaders develop a campus support network, grow their leadership skills and plan fun activities for their group and the campus at large.
 Student Organizations offer a wide variety of opportunities for students to enhance their academic and social life on campus.

 Student Organizations provide a unique and supportive setting where students grow and learn from each other.
 Current student leaders report that their communication, interpersonal and social skills have improved as a result of being involved on campus and in the San Marcos community.

 Recognized student organizations are afforded a variety of privileges, including but not limited to the following:

 - Use of university facilities for meetings and events.